U.S. small business bailout starts Friday. Is the gov't ready?

 Even if the lender can get that done quickly, the SBA's intake system, known as ETRAN, could be problematic, Taussig said.

-Hurn said he's worried the program's Friday launch won't be reassuring to U.S. businesses.
-“If it lands with a thud tomorrow, which I think is very possible, based on what information still needs to come out, that is going to make people feel even more dire.”
+Hurn said he is worried that the program's Friday launch won't be reassuring to U.S. businesses.
+"If it lands with a thud tomorrow, which I think is very possible, based on what information still needs to come out, that is going to make people feel even more dire."

-(Reporting by Ann Saphir and Andy Sullivan; Editing by Heather Timmons and Andrea Ricci)
+(Reporting by Ann Saphir and Andy Sullivan; Editing by Heather Timmons, Andrea Ricci and Daniel Wallis)

 ((Heather.Timmons@thomsonreuters.com;))